Balancing speed and quality with AI

 • Rotate reviewers so fresh eyes spot complacency or over-trust.

-Create “craft review” sessions where teams discuss why one version is better - focus on human judgment and nuance.
+Create “craft review” sessions where teams discuss why one version is better - focus on human judgement and nuance.

 • Document examples of high-quality outcomes and why they work.